 This statement from Kanu suggests that, if the 5 states are allowed independence, all of us would be bound together and handed over to Nnamdi Kanu.

-Someone should remind Kanu that Ndi-Igbo have no leader, according to Senator Abaribe.
+Someone should remind Kanu that Ndi-Igbo has no leader, according to Senator Abaribe.

 Nnamdi Kanu should be reminded that Igbo republicanism is the oldest democracy in the world.
-Igbo man will always have his say.
+Igbo men will always have their say.

 In all, Buhari’s "a dot in a circle" statement is not arrogance but ignorance, and a message loaded with threats to Ndigbo, which ought not to be trivialised, but scrutinised by Ndi-Igbo.